 2. Hiking Shoes: Trails are often slippery and muddy because the cloud forest is always wet.
 You’ll need a solid gripping shoe with great support.
 I ordered these Keen hiking boots for my trip to Patagonia years ago and my feet couldn’t be happier.

-3. Hiking Pants: Whenever I plan a trip into a dense forest like the one in Mindo, my Columbia hiking pants are the first to get packed.
+3. Hiking Pants & Long Sleeve Shirts: Whenever I plan a trip into a dense forest like the one in Mindo, my Patagonia hiking pants are the first to get packed.
 They keep the bugs off my legs, are super lightweight, dry quickly, and even protect against the sun.

-4. Long Sleeve Shirts: Ecuador’s weather can change quickly and the elevation can make the air cooler than you’d expect.
-You’ll be thankful for a long sleeved layer if it’s cool and to keep the bugs away!
+Ecuador’s weather can change quickly and the elevation can make the air cooler than you’d expect.
+You’ll be thankful for a long-sleeved layer if it’s cool and to keep the bugs away!
 I pack these Coolibar shirts, particularly for my photosensitive skin.
 I never have to worry about applying more sunscreen!

 So, would you like to spend time in the Mindo Cloud Forest?
 Which things to do in Mindo Ecuador are at the top of your list?

 Like this post?
 Please share it on social media using the share buttons below.